bigkorupto/awesome-nocode/README.md

 The time has come to abandon slow, expensive, and ineffective code-based development.
 Break down the walls to innovation.
-Increase productivity and let certified Pega no-code business architect professionals design applications with no-code, cloud-based visual clicky-clicky-clicky tools - and have the Pega platform do the coding for you.
+Increase productivity and let Certified Pega No Code Business Architect® professionals design applications with no-code, cloud-based visual clicky-clicky-clicky tools - and have the Pega platform do the coding for you.